 Well, when I first created this website it was for fantasy football articles.
 The last thing I thought I'd be writing about was a treasure hunt.
 I didn't even know they still existed.
 I guess this would go under the & More part of my website title haha!
 Apparently this treasure hunt has been going on for eight years.
+It's the biggest race in the world.
 Anyway, I just heard about it last week on the news.
 Up until then I had no knowledge that this event was even going on.
 After hearing about it though, It sounded really cool and for the hell of it I decided to take a look at the poem just to see if I could solve the riddle.
 It was addicting.
 Anyway, I think I solved in two days.
 I tried posting my theory on Dal Neitzel's Thrill of the Chase website blog under The Nine Clues, but for some reason it still hasn't been posted so I'm posting it here, on my website.
 My site is very basic.
 I'm not the most tech savvy guy on the planet, but at least my theory is out there- online for everyone to see and on the record.
 Take a look and decide for yourselves.

 And with my treasures bold, I'm not sure let's skip for now

 I can keep my secret where, I'm not sure let's skip for now

 And hint of riches new and old.
 I'm not sure let's skip for now

 Begin it where Warm Waters Halt- Cold Spring Rd Montana

 And take it to the Canyon Down - Hmnn.....there's a Bear Trap Canyon down river on the Madison River near Ennis Lake Montana or a Bear Trap Canyon Rd & a Bear Trap Canyon National Trail.
 That's odd- let's investigate this further.

 Not Far, but too far to Walk- Sounds like I need a car or boat- too far to walk it

 Put in Below the Home of Brown- Madison River is known for Brown Trout fish and they live below the water